causeri3/face-detection-stream/README.md

  `python stream.py`

 ### Args
+See all arguments:
+* with uv `uv run stream.py --help`
-See all arguments : `python stream.py --help`
+* standard `python stream.py --help`

 You can
 * choose between multiple camera devices
 * choose whether the object detection is streaming as video or just in the logs - both ways you get a json payload out with the detections
+* set a confidence threshold
+* set an IoU threshold
 ---